HOWEY-IN-THE-HILLS, FLORIDA

 Howey founded Howey-in-the Hills in 1925, and his mansion along with several other historic buildings are still prominent in the town.

-Howey was a visionary for his time, and planned to create a citrus empire in the rolling hills of Lake County with Howey in the Hills Florida as the commercial center.
+Howey was a visionary for his time, and planned to create a citrus empire in the rolling hills of Lake County with Howey-in-the-Hills as the commercial center.

 He created a "Tent City" on the shore of Little Lake Harris, and for the first four years of the town's history, he put up prospective buyers in tents.

-Floridan Hotel Howey in the HillsFloridan Hotel Howey-in-the-Hills, Florida Memory
+Floridan Hotel Howey in the HillsFloridan Hotel, Howey-in-the-Hills

 As business picked up, he built the Floridan Hotel on the south side of town, and his mansion on the north side.
 He also built the Floridan Country Club and golf course in 1928.